edgedb/edgedb/docs/datamodel/index.rst

 **DDL**
   Under the hood, all schema modifications are the result of *data definition language* (DDL) commands.
-DDL is the low-level, imperative language that provides the foundation on which SDL is built.
-When you apply a migration, EdgeDB is executing a series of DDL commands.
+DDL is a set of lower-level, imperative commands analogous to SQL's ``CREATE TABLE``, etc. It is the foundation on which EdgeDB's migration system is built.

   We recommend that most users use SDL and migrations when building applications.
 However, if you prefer SQL-style imperative schema modeling,